 Dumka

 Pianist Ian Jones made the first playing-edition of this piece, and the experience shows in the vivid detail and contrapuntal depth of his performance with Lorraine McAslan and Michael Ponder (Dutton CDLX 7132; 2003), and also in its smoking intensity—for all its subtle layering, it is still more than half-a-minute faster than its nearest rivals, Jay Zhong/Kenneth Martinson/Andrea Molina (Centaur CRC 2847; 2007) and Hélène Collerette/Vinciane Béranger/Dana Ciocarlie (Aparté AP289, 2022).
-The latter are beautifully played and very powerful, especially in the spooky fadeout ending, but they probably represent an outer limit for timing: the other recordings in the current catalogue, each nearly a minute longer still, lose force and interest long before they end.
+The latter are beautifully played and very powerful, especially in the spooky fadeout ending, but they probably represent an outer limit for timing: the other recordings in the current catalogue, each even longer by a minute or more, lose force and interest long before they end.
 If passion’s your thing, go with Collerette/Béranger/Ciocarlie—no question, hands down, shut the windows and pull the blinds.

 Infant Joy